find your perfect LLM program

 Studying an LLM (Master of Laws) Program in Italy

-Italy: the home of good food, fast cars, Renaissance art and designer clothes.
-It is also home to universities that are centuries old so Italy could also be the right place for you to do your LLM.
+Italy is a large country in southern Europe that shares borders with France, Austria, Switzerland and Slovenia.
+It is also the home of good food, fast cars, Renaissance art and designer clothes, as well as being home to universities that are centuries old.
+All of this adds up to the possibility that Italy could be the right place for you to study your LLM.

 Higher education in Italy is mainly conducted in Italian but as Italy is an attractive location for postgrad study, there are institutions offering taught programs in English.
 Collaborative postgrad degree programs are available, offering students a chance to experience teaching in two or more institutions within and outside Europe.
 For instance the University of Bologna offers the highly selective European Master of Law and Economics (EMLE), with opportunities to study part of the course in another country.
 Options include Germany, France, Holland, Austria, Belgium, India or Israel.